Jawfish/react-typescript-template/README.md

 | `lint`    | Run linter               | `yarn lint`    | `npm run lint`    |
 | `fix`     | Run linter and fix       | `yarn fix`     | `npm run fix`     |
 | `preview` | Preview production build | `yarn preview` | `npm run preview` |

+## Development
+This project makes use of Visual Studio Code's dev container feature.
+This allows you to develop in a containerized environment, which means you don't have to worry about installing dependencies on your machine.
+You can read more about dev containers [here](https://code.visualstudio.com/docs/remote/containers).

+To get started, open the project in VSCode and click the "Reopen in Container" button in the lower right corner of the window.
+This will open the project in a containerized environment.
+If you miss the popup, open the command palette (Ctrl+Shift+P by default) and search for "Remote-Containers: Reopen in Container".